Animal Health & Welfare theme – acceptance and claim deadlines

 If either scheme theme is oversubscribed, the RPA will allocate funding to those items (or the average for a combination of items) applied for with the highest score first.
 This information was asked for after the over-subscription for Round 1 to help farmers understand why they were unsuccessful with an eligible application.

-Poultry producers can apply for the following new items:
+Poultry producers, including rearing and breeding farms, were able to apply for the following new items: